 FASD can affect the development of cells and organs, but the brain and nervous system are particularly vulnerable.
 When the symptoms in the child are most distinct it is known as Foetal Alcohol Syndrome.
 It is a lifelong condition.

-According to the British Medical Association, FASD is the most common, non-genetic cause of learning disability in the UK, although it can be misdiagnosed as autism, Asperger Syndrome or attention deficit hyperactivity disorder (ADHD).
+According to the British Medical Association, FASD is the most common, non-genetic cause of learning disability in the UK, although it can be misdiagnosed as Autistic Spectrum Disorder (ASD) or attention deficit hyperactivity disorder (ADHD).

-FASD can result in a range of difficulties affecting both physical and mental functioning
+FASD can result in a range of difficulties affecting both physical and mental functioning.
+Physical issues can include: